-- 200 -Atchafalaya Trace - R.S.
+- 200 Atchafalaya Trace R.S.
 25:1226.4 provides a credit against corporate income tax or corporate franchise tax to certain heritagebased cottage industries that have entered into a contract with the State Board of Commerce and Industry.
-A copy of the contract must be attached to the return. - Previously Unemployed R.S.
-47:6004 provides a credit against 208 corporate income tax or corporate franchise tax for hiring a previously unemployed person who participates in the Family Independence Work Program in a newly created full-time job. - Recycling Credit R.S.
-47:6005 provides a credit against corporate 210 income or corporate franchise tax for the purchase of certain equipment or service contracts related to recycling.
-The credit must be certified by the Louisiana Department of Environmental Quality and a copy of the certification must be attached to the return. - 212 -Basic Skills Training - R.S.
-47:6009 provides a credit against corporate income tax or corporate franchise tax for employers who pay for training to bring employees' reading, writing, or mathematical skills to at least the 12th grade level.
-The credit is limited to \$180 per participating employee, not to exceed \$21,600 for the tax year. - Inventory Tax Credit Carried Forward and ITEP R.S.
-47:6006 218 allows a credit against income tax or corporate franchise tax for ad valorem taxes paid to political subdivisions in Louisiana on inventory held by manufacturers, distributors, or retailers.
-Manufacturers, distributors, or retailers should use this code for the carryforward of unused nonrefundable credits (not current year credit) from 2014 through 2016.
-Manufacturers who claimed the property tax exemption
+A copy of the contract must be attached to the return. - 208 Previously Unemployed This credit was repealed by Act 202 of the 2019 Regular Legislative Session.
+If you have an eligible carryover amount, use this code to utilize the carryover amount against corporate income tax or corporate franchise tax for any years you have remaining in your five (5) year carryover period. - 210 Recycling Credit R.S.
+47:6005 provides a credit against corporate income or corporate franchise tax for the purchase of certain equipment or service contracts related to recycling.
+The credit must be certified by the Louisiana Department of Environmental Quality and a copy of the certification must be attached to the return. - 212 Basic Skills Training This credit was repealed by Act 202 of the 2019 Regular Legislative Session.
+If you have an eligible carryover amount, use this code to utilize the carryover amount against corporate income tax or corporate franchise tax for any years you have remaining in your two (2) year carryover period.